usf-portal/his4936-dh1-project-proposal/docs/bibliography.md

 DrGuillermo.
 "NBA Player stats since 1950." kaggle.com.
 Last modified May 2018.

 DrGuillermo's datasets are important to my research because he analyzed every player's data to ever play in the NBA.
-With this data, I intend to analyze each player's averages per game, how long they played in the NBA, the average height and weight of an NBA players, which attended college for basketball, and the ratios of different races in the NBA.
+With his data, I intend to analyze each player's averages per game, how long they played in the NBA, the average height and weight of an NBA players, which players attended college for basketball, and the ratios of different races in the NBA.

 https://www.kaggle.com/drgilermo/nba-players-stats